How can you protect your Internet connected VoIP system?

 I recently saw a VoIP system brought down that was sharing a LAN with PCs.
 The PCs seemed to be working - maybe a little slow.
 But the VoIP stations were very close to dead.
 There were four 24 port switches in the rack with most of the ports flashing simultaneously like crazy.
 I wasn't familiar with that particular network, but I was pretty sure the lights weren't supposed to be doing that.

-Traced the patch cord to the other end and took a look at the floor plan to see where that cable was.
+Traced the patch cord to the other end and looked at the floor plan to see where that cable was.
 Found a Brother Multi-Function fax, scanner printer on that cable.
 Reset the machine and reconnected the patch cord to the switch.
 Both the PC and VoIP problems were solved.

 If they had segregated networks for VoIP and PCs the phones would have never gone down - but the computers wouldn't have worked well until the fax machine was reset.